iszczesniak/cpp/memory/index.md

 A result is returned by a function directly in its destination, e.g., a variable that is initialized with the result.
 The idea is to create the result in its destination, so that it doesn't have to be copied (copy-initialized) or moved (move-initialized) there.
-So it's just like the constructor elision.
+Just like the constructor elision!

 However, **the materialization is mandatory**, while the elision is not.
-The returned value is never copied or moved, and so its type doesn't need to have the copy and move constructors, as shown in the example below.
+The returned value is never (no exceptions) copied or moved, and so its type doesn't need to have the copy and move constructors, as shown in the example below.

 ```cpp
 {% include_relative no_ctors_mater.cc %}